Cold email is enough to make many of us break out in a cold sweat.

 Your personal brand is everything.
 It’s your reputation, how people see you, your value.
 It’s you, your business, your products…all rolled into one.

 Richard Branson has a personal brand.
 So do Tim Ferriss, Martha Stewart, Gary Vaynerchuk, and Ann Handley.

 Do you?
+Nowadays, if you’re looking for a good job in marketing or tech, a personal brand is almost a must.
 Business is as much about relationship and reputation these days as it is about product and price.
 Consumers want a connection with the individuals and companies they do business with, and they prefer those with a personal brand that matches their own – or how they’d like to be.

 According to the Nielsen Consumer Survey, only one-third of consumers trust messaging from a company, but 90% trust it from someone they know.
 Building your personal brand moves you from untrustworthy company or business to “someone they know.”

 Ask yourself: What’s my passion?
 What do I want to be known for?
 What impression do I want to make, and with whom?

 Personal branding is about connecting and engaging.
 It is not about selling.

 To do that, you need to be an expert.
 You need to understand your industry inside and out, and keep growing and updating your skill set and knowledge base at every opportunity.
 No matter your business, industry, or niche, you’ll want to cultivate a reputation as an insider with info and expertise second to none.

 Get social on the big networks: Facebook, Twitter, Pinterest, Instagram, and LinkedIn – maybe even Snapchat.
 Depending on your product line and ideal customer, some will be better than others, but you need to be active on social media in 2017.
 And you should have a website with a domain that matches your name, or the personal brand you’re pursuing.